Redawt/f4-frost-guide/normallo.md

 *Not all mods appear in the load order, as some don't have an esp/esl/esm plugin file.*

-*Mods like Buffout 4 won't appear in your load order for that reason.*
+*Mods like Buffout 4 won't appear in your load order for this reason.*

 ##### \[This is the start of the load order\]
 {: .hili}